To my sons’ teachers:

 Thank you for not allowing him to turn in half-effort work…because you want him to always do his best.
 I see his improvement, and I thank you for that.

-Thank you for listening to him talk about the little things when you have attendance, grades, meetings, plans, and 18 other kids who want you to hear their little things, too.
+Thank you for listening to him talk about the little things when you have attendance, grades, meetings, plans, and 30 other kids who want you to hear their little things, too (and if you’ve taught both my sons, you know which son I’m talking about, and which one I’m not talking about :))

 Thank you for encouraging him when he is discouraged.